phanerka/link-stash/Lediting/How to-/preview your room in the game.md

 (source: [RW Main](https://discord.com/channels/291184728944410624/431534164932689921/767747875718299650))

 ### room quick reload in story mode (NEED TO MAKE SURE IT WORKS)
-open Dev Tools, press R. You'll appear in shelter, and every room will be reloaded, including yours.
+Enable Dev Mode, press R. You'll appear in shelter, and every room will be reloaded, including yours.
 sheltering also works.

-oooor go into another room (you can use numpad with devtools enabled to TP to the pipe entrance you need) and press Q (it will give a food pip AND reload every room except the one you're in)
+oooor go into another room (you can use numpad with opened devtools to TP to the pipe entrance you need) and press Q (it will give a food pip AND reload every room except the one you're in)
 or enable Warp Menu and warp into the same room you're in